kgashok/sortUnix/README.md

 ## Files description
-  - main.sh - which executes every time you press the green "run" button
+  - `main.sh` - which executes every time you press the green "run" button
-  - names.txt - text file to edit your name into
+  - `names.txt` - text file to edit your name into

 ## Part 2 - Objectives
 "_Going from Known to Unknown_"

   1. Make sure you know the pseudo code (aka Python) for the Selection Sort algorithm
   > - practice the http://j.mp/selectionSortCC - Python exercise on CloudCoder

   2. Review the file selectsort.md
   3. Come prepared to share and write the algorithm on the board
+  4. Review the C code for selectsort.c perform live!

 ## Part 3 - Objectives
 "_Pre-requisite knowledge is critical_"